raveeshsamkaria/Learn-React/README.md

 🔸 When any dependency changes, the function re-runs, returning a cached result if dependencies haven't changed.

 🔹 This optimization can improve performance by avoiding unnecessary recalculations, making it ideal for optimizing components that rely on computationally expensive logic or data processing.

+## What is useCallback() Hook?
+🔸 The `useCallback()` is a React hook that memoizes a callback function, returning a memoized version that only changes if its dependencies change.

+🔹 This optimization is useful for performance, preventing unnecessary re-renders of child components that rely on callback props.

+🔸 It's particularly beneficial when passing callbacks to optimized child components or using in `useEffect()` to optimize event handlers or subscriptions.

+🔹 Usage involves specifying dependencies in an array; changes in these dependencies trigger the creation of a new callback or reuse of the existing one.

+🔸 Thus, `useCallback()` enhances efficiency by maintaining stable references to functions across renders, improving overall application performance.